wkhere/stackless/Doc/library/shelve.rst

 .. class:: BsdDbShelf(dict[, protocol=None[, writeback=False]])

    A subclass of :class:`Shelf` which exposes :meth:`first`, :meth:`next`,
-   :meth:`previous`, :meth:`last` and :meth:`set_location` which are available in
+   :meth:`previous`, :meth:`last` and :meth:`set_location` which are available
-   the :mod:`bsddb` module but not in other database modules.
+   in the third-party :mod:`bsddb` module from `pybsddb
+   <http://www.jcea.es/programacion/pybsddb.htm>`_ but not in other database
+   modules.
 The *dict* object passed to the constructor must support those methods.
 This is generally accomplished by calling one of :func:`bsddb.hashopen`, :func:`bsddb.btopen` or :func:`bsddb.rnopen`.
 The optional *protocol* and *writeback* parameters have the same interpretation as for the :class:`Shelf` class.

 .. class:: DbfilenameShelf(filename[, flag='c'[, protocol=None[, writeback=False]]])